 Rubber Roofing Direct is the UK’s leading EPDM roofing supplies

-Ethylene propylene diene monomer rubber is a type of synthetic rubber, otherwise known as EPDM, which is used across many types of installations.
-The rubber is an M-Class one, conforming to ASTM standard D-1418.
+Ethylene propylene diene monomer is a type of synthetic rubber, otherwise known as EPDM, which is used across many types of installations.
+The product is an M-Class one, conforming to ASTM standard D-1418.
 The M class EPDM is made from ethylene, propylene, and a diene which enables crosslinking via sulphur vulcanisation.

 From a semi-crystalline material, EPDM has ethylene-type crystal structures, similar to ethylene and appearing at higher ethylene contents, meaning that they become essentially amorphous once these contents approach 50 wt%.
-45-85% of EPDM propylene has been co-polymerised to reduce the formation of the typical crystallinity of polyethylene.
+45-85% of EPDM propylene has been co-polymerised to reduce the formation of the typical crystallinity of polyethene.

 EPDM is compatible with polar substances, such as fireproof hydraulic fluids, hot and cold water, ketones and alkalis.
 It is incompatible with most hydrocarbons, such as oils, kerosene, gasoline, as well as halogenated solvents and natural gas, fuel oil, diesel fuel, coal, kerosene, and propane.
-EPDM has outstanding resistance to heat, ozone, steam and weather and it is often used as an electrical insulator.
+EPDM has outstanding resistance to heat, ozone, steam, and weather and it is often used as an electrical insulator.

-EDPM is a malleable material and it can be used for multiple purposes, including:
+EPDM is a malleable material and it can be used for multiple purposes, including:

 Most importantly, this synthetic rubber membrane is a popular choice for flat roofs because of its durability and low maintenance costs.